libwww-perl/URI-db/README.md

 * `db:postgres://postgres:secr3t@`
 * `db:sqlite:///`

-The path part continas the database name, separated from the authority by a single slash:
+The path part contians the database name, separated from the authority by a single slash:

 * `db:postgresql://example.com/template1`